YoYolops/mlp/README.md

 }
 ```

 After opening the file and moving the buffer cursor away from the headers and start reading the images, its time to render them.
-For that, we get each pixel integer value and render one of five ascii characters representing different greyscales:
+For that, we get each pixel integer value and render one of five ascii characters representing different grayscales:

 ```rust
 fn render_image(image: &[u8], mode: char) {